 Laser hair removal is not permanent, and the only completely permanent solution acknowledged by the FDA is electrolysis.
 Electrolysis is much more time-consuming, painful, and expensive than using a laser, however, so for most people, it’s not the best option.

-Instead, you can consider laser treatments as a permanent solution.
+Instead, you can consider laser hair permanent solution.
 They will reduce hair growth to the point that you will likely never need to shave again.
 You can enjoy silky-smooth skin without the need for daily shaving or the worry that you might have missed a spot!

 What Is Laser Hair Removal?

-One of America’s most popular cosmetic treatments, laser hair removal goes to the root of the problem rather than dealing with just the hair itself, as shaving and waxing do.
+One of America’s most popular cosmetic treatments, laser hair remover goes to the root of the problem rather than dealing with just the hair itself, as shaving and waxing do.

 Concentrated laser light energy travels down the hair and delivers a blast of heat to the follicles, damaging the follicles so they are unable to grow hair as they used to.
 In some cases, they will never be able to grow hair again.
 Some follicles will eventually start to grow hair, but it will be lighter and thinner than before and easily addressed with a touch-up maintenance treatment.